vamshi9/Local-and-SocialAuthentication/README.md

    >[PassportJS](http://passportjs.org/docs)

-#OMG did I forget to mention about what we are about see o.O
+#OMG did I forget to mention about what we are about to see o.O
 ![alt text](https://github.com/vamshi9/Local-and-SocialAuthentication/blob/master/images/Screenshot%20(135).png "home page")

 * Now let's dive into the application and have some fun *